Ye Lab@

 PhD student (2024)

-I earned Bachelor's degree of Science in Cellular and Molecular Biology from the University of South Florida in May of 2024.
-My work in Dr. Ye's Lab is focused on the characterization of GPCR intracellular signaling cascade.
-My long-term research interests reside at the cellular and molecular mechanisms of diseases and the development of novel therapies for medical applications.
-In my spare time, I enjoy traveling with family, cooking, working out at the gym and practicing Jiu-Jitsu.
+Having earned my BS in Cellular and Molecular Biology from the University of South Florida in 2024, I am continuing the third year of my Ph.D. in Cellular and Molecular Biology.
+My research in Dr. Ye's Lab focuses on the characterization of GPCR kinase-mediated intracellular signaling cascades using fluorine nuclear magnetic resonance (19F-NMR) techniques, alongside molecular biology and biochemical approaches.
+My long-term research interests lie in the cellular and molecular mechanisms underlying disease, as well as the development of novel therapies for medical applications.
+In my spare time, I enjoy traveling with family, cooking, working out at the gym, and practicing Jiu-Jitsu.

 Trang Ma